ec-jrc/cbm/iacs_qa/data_validation/README.md

 | `ua`         | GSA/units amount claimed        |

 Each table type has its own set of validation rules based on the structure and requirements of the data.
 Be sure to select the correct `table-type` for the dataset you are validating.
-The table with the information on the relationship between

 ### Supported File Formats